nasersobhan/Qatra_financial_oil-business/README.md

-# Qatra a financial System for oil-trading businesses - Afghansitan Specialized
+# Qatra a financial System for petroleum industry (trading only) - Afghansitan Specialized
 A complete Financial system for Oil Trading business - Afghanistan